whalecorpus/lee/README.md

 - fun / out there
     - copy button next to email address
     - animated buttons when you hover over about & contact

+- later (productionalization)
+    - test on different browsers
+    - speed test between serving images myself (and they can be smaller) vs fetching from bandcamp
+    - what are the security risks

 ## Website To Do Part Two
 - background